-STAFF RECOMMENDATION: The staff recommends that the Historical Commission find that the mill complex at 4045-61 Main Street cannot be used for any purpose for which it is or may be reasonably adapted, and approve the demolition, provided the site is recorded to HABS standards, pursuant to Section 14-1005(6)(d) of the City's historic preservation ordinance.
+STAFF RECOMMENDATION ON THE REVISED AND SUPPLEMENTED APPLICATION: The staff recommends that the Historical Commission find that the mill complex at 4045-61 Main Street cannot be used for any purpose for which it is or may be reasonably adapted, and approve the demolition, provided the site is recorded to HABS standards, pursuant to Section 14-1005(6)(d) of the City's historic preservation ordinance, as recommended by the Committee on Financial Hardship.
+The application provides cogent evidence that the mill complex cannot be used for any purpose for which it is or may be reasonably adapted.
+The application clearly shows that the upper portions of Structures 1, 6, and 7, which are above the Design Flood Elevation, cannot be reused in ways that would produce a reasonable rate of return on the investment to rehabilitate them.
+The Historical Commission must allow for relief and redevelopment when a property owner demonstrates that the strict preservation regulation of a property would remove most or all value from the property.
+This application demonstrates that the existing mill complex cannot be financially feasibly reused, even if a small percentage of the interior space is above the Design Flood Elevation.

 The staff recommends that the proposed building fails to satisfy Standard 9 because its size, scale, and massing would not be compatible with the historic district.
-The Historical Commission could potentially approve a new building that does not satisfy the Standards, if doing so is the only way to viably redevelop and thereby restore some value to the property, but the application does not make that case.
+Since the Architectural Committee meeting, the applicant submitted a memorandum from an expert on the financial analyses of real estate projects contending that the building must be sized as proposed to generate sufficient income to offset the inherent costs of redeveloping the site.
+The Historical Commission could potentially approve the new building, even if does not satisfy the Standards, if it finds that a building of the proposed size and configuration is the only way to viably redevelop the site and thereby restore some value to the property.